Commercial Real Estate Loan Requirements

 What you need to qualify for a commercial real estate loan, from credit and financial documentation to property requirements and deal structure.

 Commercial real estate loan requirements vary by lender, loan program, and property type, but several core elements are consistent across most programs.
-Understanding these requirements before you begin the loan process helps you prepare a stronger application and avoid common delays.
+Understanding these requirements before you begin the loan process helps you prepare a stronger application, avoid common delays, and present yourself as a credible borrower from the first interaction with a lender.
+Borrowers who arrive with organized documentation and a clear understanding of what lenders need receive faster responses and more favorable terms.

 Most conventional commercial lenders look for a minimum credit score of 660 to 680 for the primary borrower.
-SBA programs typically require 680 or higher.
-Private and bridge lenders may work with lower scores but charge higher rates.
-Beyond credit scores, lenders evaluate your overall financial profile including liquidity, net worth, and existing debt obligations.
+SBA programs typically require 680 or higher for the strongest approval chances.
+Private and bridge lenders may work with lower scores but charge higher interest rates to compensate for the additional risk.
+Beyond credit scores, lenders evaluate your overall financial profile including liquidity, which demonstrates your ability to cover closing costs and reserves, net worth, which provides a cushion in case the investment underperforms, and existing debt obligations, which affect your global debt service coverage ratio.
+Lenders want to see that you have the financial capacity to support the loan even if the property's income temporarily dips.

-Down payment requirements typically range from 10% to 30% of the purchase price depending on the program.
-SBA 504 loans allow as little as 10% down for owner-occupied properties.
-Conventional loans typically require 20% to 25% down.
-Investment properties and higher-risk asset classes may require 25% to 35% equity.
+Down payment requirements typically range from 10% to 30% of the purchase price depending on the program, property type, and borrower risk profile.
+SBA 504 loans allow as little as 10% down for owner-occupied properties, making them one of the most capital-efficient programs available.
+Conventional loans typically require 20% to 25% down for stabilized commercial properties.
+Investment properties, higher-risk asset classes like hospitality or land, and value-add deals may require 25% to 35% equity.
+The down payment requirement is directly related to the lender's risk assessment: lower-risk deals with strong borrowers and stable properties qualify for lower down payments, while higher-risk deals require more borrower equity.

-Documentation requirements include two to three years of personal and business tax returns, current financial statements, rent rolls or business financials, property appraisal, environmental review, and a personal financial statement.
-Having these documents organized before application significantly speeds up the process.
+Documentation requirements include two to three years of personal and business tax returns, current year-to-date financial statements including profit and loss and balance sheet, rent rolls showing current tenant occupancy and lease terms, a property appraisal ordered through the lender's approved appraiser, an environmental review typically a Phase I ESA, and a personal financial statement listing all assets, liabilities, and contingent obligations.
+Having these documents organized and ready before submitting your application significantly speeds up the underwriting process and demonstrates to the lender that you are a serious, prepared borrower.

 Frequently Asked Questions